lakkatv/lakka-website/content/articles/2017/03/13/lakka-20-rc3-ships-retroarch-150-and-brings-rpi-zero-w-support.md

 You can upgrade directly from our menu if you're already using RC1 or RC2.

 Thanks for your help.
-We really hope there will be a lot of testing and bug reporting as we reach the final version so keep them coming.
+We really hope that there will be a lot of testing and bug reporting as we reach the final version so keep those bug reports coming.
 You can report issues on our issues tracker [here](https://github.com/lakkatv/Lakka-LibreELEC/issues).